 In 2012, Jackson County, just north of Topeka and Shawnee County, officially became part of United Way of Greater Topeka.
 That year United Way awarded $7,000 to the Jackson County Christmas Bureau.
 A year later, two Jackson County residents joined the United Way Board of Directors and a Jackson County Advisory Committee was established.
 Planning meetings began with Jackson County community members, and a Basic Need Survey collected data on community priorities.

-In 2014, United Way issued the first Jackson County Requests for Proposals (RFPs), and volunteer review committees awarded $18,000 in Basic Needs grants to five projects:
+In 2014, United Way issued the first Jackson County Requests for Proposals (RFPs).
+During the latest round of investment panels in 2018, volunteers awarded $32,450 in Basic Needs grants to five projects:

-- Jackson Heights Educational Foundation: Food Assistance $7,500
+- Jackson County Ministerial Alliance: Food Assistance $5,000

-- NEK Multi-County Health Department–Jackson County: Prescription Assistance $3,000
+- NEK Multi-County Health Department–Jackson County: Rent & Utility Assistance $5,000

 Jackson County Advisory Council